 Complete withdrawal may result in cancellation of all or a portion of your aid.
-For more information about adding and dropping courses visit the Office of Registrar.
+For more information about adding and dropping courses visit the Office of the Registrar.

 Aid will be adjusted for students enrolled less than full time.
 Most University scholarships require full time enrollment for disbursement.

 Half time enrollment in classes that are required for your degree program are required to be eligible for most federal aid.

 |Three Quarters Time

 |Less than half time

 If you drop courses, or completely withdraw from all courses for a term, you may have to repay all or a portion of your financial aid.

 When a failing grade is given, and an instructor verifies that a student did not attend a class, it is considered an unofficial withdrawal from the course and you could be required to repay your aid.